rana1420/chatbot/README.md

 ## Chatbot

-_I created a very simple chat bot based on serving food service and connected it to my previous dashboard_
+_**Third task:** Create a very simple food service chatbot and connect it to my previous dashboard._

 _I'm use tool **ibm watson** for this chatbot_